ranmeus/hoangkim.tk/_posts/articles/2014-09-20-setting-up-free-domain.md

 ## Last words

 With money you can have all these at your provider.
 With less money you still can have a package which cries for perfection.
 The flexibility isn't garanteed in the 1st case either.
-And with no money... well, all you got is a ~~broken~~ decoupled system and works to do.
+And with no money... well, all you got is a <del>broken</del> decoupled system and works to do.